[ANN] httpx 1.5.0 released

 - remove idle connections from the selector when an error happens before the state changes (this may happen if the thread is interrupted during name resolution).

-for a small but non-negligible perf boost in buffer operations.
+httpx makes extensive use of features introduced in ruby 3.4, such as Module#set_temporary_name for otherwise plugin-generated anonymous classes (improves debugging and issue reporting), or String#append_as_bytes for a small but non-negligible perf boost in buffer operations.
 It falls back to the previous behaviour when used with ruby 3.3 or lower.

-Also, and in preparation for the incoming ruby 3.5 release, dependency of the cgi
+Also, and in preparation for the incoming ruby 3.5 release, dependency of the cgi gem (which will be removed from stdlib) was removed.

 -

-plugin: response will now be partially buffered in order to i.e. inspect response status or headers on the response body without buffering the full response- this fixes an issue in the
+:streamplugin: response will now be partially buffered in order to i.e. inspect response status or headers on the response body without buffering the full response- this fixes an issue in the

-gem integration when used with the:max_size
+downgem integration when used with the:max_sizeoption.

 - this fixes an issue in the